agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 * mytoc
 {:toc}

-Recently Stanford student Zach DeVito created a language called [TerraLang](http://terralang.org/) based of Lua.
+Recently, Stanford student Zach DeVito created a language called [TerraLang](http://terralang.org/) based of Lua.
 My impression is that is a statically typed version of Lua (though not everything has to be typed, regular Lua functions execute just fine) with tight LLVM integration.
 Code written in the TerraLang syntax (using the `terra` keyword) can be JIT compiled to machine code (using